NickStephens/WRATH/README.md

 The above examples have one problem: they only target a single victim on the LAN.

-This can easily change, because WRATH uses the Berkely Packet Filter syntax to determine which packets are captured, we can easily modify the attacks to affect an entire network.
+This can easily change, because WRATH uses the Berkely Packet Filter syntax to determine which packets are captured, we can modify the attacks to affect an entire network.

 <code># ./wrath -o tcp -tR "src net 10 and not host *me*"</code>

 This performs a DoS on any packets whose IP source address matches 10.&#42;.&#42;.&#42; and does not match the identifier specified by *me*.

+##### Features to Come:
+* HTTP Request Injection
+* FTP Command Injection
+* NTP Command Injection

 _Dependencies_: libnet, pcap